Cable and Register the Firewall

 Step 8

-It may take up to two minutes for the management center to verify the device’s heartbeat and establish communication.
-If the registration succeeds, the device is added to the list.
+It may take up to two minutes for the Firewall Management Center to verify the device’s heartbeat and establish communication.

 When using zero-touch provisioning on the outside interface, CDO acts as a DDNS provider and does the following: